 - good governance.

 To circumvent the court ruling that invalidated CDF, MPs amended the law on CDF.
 They renamed the new law the National Government Constituency Development Fund (NG-CDF) Act.
-However, the civil society challenged the new law in the Court of Appeal.
+However, civil society challenged the new law in the Court of Appeal.

 What the MPs did with the new CDF law is to re-introduce CDF as NGCDF.
 It will be a grant from the national government’s equitable share of revenue.
 The purpose of NGCDF is to perform specific national government functions at the constituency level.